 Doctrines of impediment and hardship

 In civil law jurisdictions there are similar concepts to the English common law doctrine of frustration.
-Hardship provisions in civil codes may provide relief if contractual performance is prevented by sanctions.
+Force majeure or hardship provisions in civil codes may provide relief if contractual performance is prevented by sanctions.
 For example, article 273 of the UAE Civil Code provides that ‘if force majeure supervenes which makes the performance of the contract impossible, the corresponding obligation shall cease, and the contract shall be automatically cancelled’.

 Article 79(1) of the United Nations Convention on Contracts for the International Sale of Goods (CISG) (adopted by both civil and common law countries) provides that a party is not liable for a failure to perform his or her obligations if he or she proves that the failure was due to an impediment beyond his or her control and that he or she could not reasonably be expected to have taken the impediment into account at the time of the conclusion of the contract or to have avoided or overcome its consequences.11 Several decisions have suggested that a correct application of article 79(1) must focus on assessing the risks that a party claiming to be exempt from its obligations assumed when it concluded the contract, such that if imposition of the relevant sanctions was predictable at the time of the conclusion of the contract a party would not be able to rely on the provision.12